PowerShell/PowerShell/docs/installation/linux.md

 [CentOS 7]: https://www.centos.org/download/

-OS X 10.11
+macOS 10.11
 ==========

-Using OS X 10.11, download the PKG package `powershell-6.0.0-alpha.9.pkg` from the [releases][] page onto the OS X machine.
+Using macOS 10.11, download the PKG package `powershell-6.0.0-alpha.9.pkg` from the [releases][] page onto the macOS machine.

 Either double-click the file and follow the prompts, or install it from the terminal: